zshn25/zshn25.github.io/_posts/2021-01-09-why-privacy-matters.md

 ## What can you do about it?

 Governments approve surveillance programs citing anti-terrorism and the question arises "security versus privacy".
-Schneier argues that the real question should be "liberty versus control"[^2].
-He argues that foreign physical threat is as bad as
+Schneier argues that the real question should be **liberty versus control**[^2].
+He argues that foreign physical threat is as bad as ...
 ### The privacy paradox

 Many people are indeed concerned about their privacy but behave as they didn't.
 This is known as [the privacy paradox](https://en.wikipedia.org/wiki/Privacy#The_privacy_paradox).